History of conservatism in the United States: 2008–present

 The Republican contest for the nomination in 2008 was a free-for-all, with Senator John McCain the winner, facing Barack Obama.
 McCain chose Alaska Governor Sarah Palin as his running mate, and while she was greeted by the GOP establishment with initial skepticism, she electrified many conservatives and became a major political force on the right.
-In 2008, a period which began in 1980, termed the "conservative era" ended.
+In 2008, a period that began in 1980, termed the "conservative era" ended.

 After the election of Obama for president, Republicans in Congress were unified in almost total opposition to the programs and policies of Obama and the Democratic majority.
 They unsuccessfully attempted to stop an $814 billion stimulus spending program, new regulations on investment firms, and a program to require health insurance for all Americans.
-They did keep emissions trading from coming to a vote, and vow to continue to work to convince Americans that burning fossil fuel does not cause global warming.
-The slow growth of the economy in the first two years of the Obama administration led Republicans to call for a return to tax cuts and deregulation of businesses, which they perceived as the best way to solve the financial crisis.
+They did keep emissions trading from coming to a vote, and vowed to continue to work to convince Americans that burning fossil fuel does not cause global warming.
+The slow growth of the economy in the first two years of the Obama administration led Republicans to call for a return to tax cuts and deregulation of businesses, which they perceived as the best way to solve the 2008 financial crisis.
 Obama's approval rating steadily declined in his first year in office before leveling off at about 50-50.
 This decline in popularity led to a GOP landslide in the mid-term elections of 2010.